xeeeleee/crafting-interactions-project-template/README.md

 ### Breaking it down by file & folder

-**README.md**  You're reading README.md right now.
+**README.md** is what you're reading right now.
 [README files](https://en.wikipedia.org/wiki/README) are like a project's owner's manual.
-They typically cover project structure, installation steps, contribution guidelines etc.
+They typically cover project structure, installation steps, contribution guidelines etc. The `.md` extension is for [markdown](http://markdowntutorial.com/) in case you're curious.

 **app.js** is a [node](https://nodejs.org/en/) app that runs on the server.
 This app is bare-bones.
 It's 15 lines of code that starts a web-server and serves files out of the public directory.
 If all you want to do is make a static website and push it to the web you don't need anything more complicated than this.